-This time of year is so full of social engagements and things to be done — baking, cooking, shopping — that it’s no wonder it can leave you feeling like you’re always catching your breath.
+The end of the year is packed with social engagements, baking, cooking, and shopping – it’s no wonder it can leave you feeling like you’re always struggling to catch your breath.

-And you’ll likely feel the effects of this cycle of stress on your body for long after the holidays are over.
+And you’ll likely feel the effects of this cycle on your body long after the holidays are over.
 In the past, you’ve probably felt sluggish and irritable, like you were running on overdrive.

+This effect isn’t surprising.
 Stress is the leading cause of inflammation in the body.
-Long periods of stress can negatively affect blood pressure, digestion, and sleep.
+When you experience it for long periods of time, it can negatively affect blood pressure, digestion, and sleep.

 But it doesn’t have to be this way!

-You can learn to do things differently and help your body adapt better to stress.
-Today we’re sharing some tips to beat holiday stress with you, in the hopes that they’ll help you as much as they’ve helped us over the years.
+You can learn new ways to get things done while helping your body adapt better under pressure.
+We hope our stress-busting tips below help you as much as they’ve helped us over the years.

-We’re by no means perfect, but practice makes progress and we’ll be joining in with you as you practice integrating these tips into your routine this holiday season.
+We’re by no means perfect, but practice makes progress and we’ll be joining in with you as you work on integrating these tips into your routine this holiday season.

 Take a look at the list below, and start small.
 Start with the things you think will be easiest to fit into your day, and go from there.
-Trying even just one of these tips will make a huge difference in your overall stress levels over the holidays.
+Even integrating just one of these tips will make a huge difference in your overall stress levels.

 With love and relaxation,

-- Focus on quality over quantity when it comes to gifts.
+- When it comes to gifts, focus on quality over quantity.
 Suggest to your family that you keep it small and simple this year so no one gets overwhelmed.
-Remember that less is more.
+Remember – less is more.
 Your loved ones will appreciate one small, thoughtful gift more than several impersonal gifts.

-- Say yes to the activities that light you up!
-Over the past two years, we’ve all learned by necessity to do less.
-Now that most of us are getting back into full swing, remind yourself of the wisdom of saying no. Be picky about how you spend your time.
+- Say yes to activities that light you up!
+You don’t need to book yourself for every single little thing.
+Remind yourself of the wisdom of saying no. Be picky about how you spend your time.
 Stick to the activities that really excite you.

-- Pencil in your self-care and make it a priority.
+- Prioritize self-care.
 Book that massage, take that yoga class, write in your journal.
-Make your self-care activities just as important as any other activities this holiday season.
+Make these just as important as any other activities during the holidays.

 - Try taking Ashwagandha, a stress-fighting adaptogenic herb.
 This is one of Jo’s go-to supplements.
 It naturally balances cortisol levels and helps to manage stress, insomnia, and anxiety.
 Jo loves Organic India’s Ashwagandha.
-If you do take adaptogens, make sure you rotate which type you’re taking and stop them altogether when you feel like you no longer need them.
+If you do take adaptogens, make sure you rotate which type you’re taking, limit how long you take them, and stop them altogether when you feel like you no longer need them.

-- Try taking a cordyceps mushroom supplement.
-Cordyceps are another great adaptogen that helps your body better handle stress by balancing your cortisol.
-They’re also a great source of antioxidants, so they also help reduce the effects of oxidative (external) stress.
+- Add in a cordyceps mushroom supplement.
+Cordyceps are another powerful adaptogen that helps your body’s reaction to stress by balancing your cortisol.
+They’re also a great source of antioxidants, so they help reduce the effects of oxidative (external) stress.
 We love taking Four Sigmatic’s Cordyceps Elixir in the morning to give us a relaxed and sustained energy boost.

-- Take magnesium at night to help keep sleep and elimination regular.
+- Take magnesium at night to help with healthy sleep and elimination.
 We love MegaFood’s Relax + Calm Magnesium powder.
 This powder contains a blend of magnesium that will support your nervous system function, regulate your sleep, and keep your gut regular.

 - Give yourself a technology curfew.
 Our favorite devices emit blue light, which inhibits melatonin production in our bodies.
 Melatonin is naturally released in the evenings to help us wind down and get ready to sleep.
 Endless scrolling or watching before bed will keep your brain wired and prevent you from getting proper rest.

-Looking for healthy holiday-friendly recipes?
+Need healthy holiday-friendly recipes to take the stress out of holiday planning?
 We’ve got you covered!
 Fill in your info below to join our online community.
-As a welcome gift, we’ll send you our Healthy Holidays eCookbook, a collection of more of our favorite easy and nutritious holiday recipes!
+As a free gift, we’ll send you our Healthy Holidays eCookbook, a collection of more of our favorite easy and nutritious holiday recipes!